Would You Like To Get Well?

 James 5:14-16 (NLT) – Are any of you sick?
 You should call for the elders of the church to come and pray over you, anointing you with oil in the name of the Lord.
 15 Such a prayer offered in faith will heal the sick, and the Lord will make you well.
 And if you have committed any sins, you will be forgiven.
 16 Confess your sins to each other and pray for each other so that you may be healed.
 The earnest prayer of a righteous person has great power and produces wonderful results.

-Faith is a big part of healing (spiritual, emotional & mental healing; and many times with our physical healing).
+Faith is a big part of healing (spiritual, emotional & mental healing; and often our physical healing).
 What God wants us to do for our healing goes against our common sense – “Give me a pill.”
 Or “Give me a prescription.”
 “Give me a quick fix.”
 But the Biblical book of James gives us two simple things we must do to get the healing our spiritual/emotional heart needs – Humility and Confession.
 That’s IT!
 And It doesn’t make sense!

 Socrates’ said that “The unexamined life is not worth living.”

 Take time and examine your life to evaluate how healthy (spiritually/emotionally) you are; then reflect on the scriptures above.
-Next week I’ll talk more about humility and confession and why these two actions will bring about healing in our life.

 Want more insight?